 Hartwick’s commitment to helping with your transition to college extends beyond Welcome Weekend.

-CSS staff is focused on supporting your transition and acclimation to your new home away from home by offering a series of personalized opportunities during your first semester.
+Our staff and faculty are focused on supporting your transition and acclimation to your new home away from home.

 Hartwick’s First-Year Experience includes:

 - Wick Week 2022 – a five day program designed to engage new students in the college community and provide a foundation for a successful transition.

 - Mentoring – Peers and professional staff to mentor and support new students through the first year.

 - First Year Seminar Course – specialized seminar topics taught by faculty in small group settings.

 - Four- and seven-week grade reports – progress reports that help students gauge how they are doing in each class

 Four-week and seven-week grade reports